 After building some experience and establishing a relationship with your clients, you can move to the monthly retainer pricing model.

-In the monthly retainer model, you get a recurring income every month in exchange for your social media management services.
+In the monthly retainer model, you get a monthly recurring income in exchange for your social media management services.

 Pros: